littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

-v5.1 (0?/??/22) - Fixed Imperial Economy, Tweaked Chartered Colonies
+v5.1 (06/06/22) - Fixed Imperial Economy, Tweaked Chartered Colonies
+-Specialized subjects for both civics can still be added by event, but change from the Agreement menu is supported.
 -Imperial Economy allows for "fine tuning" subject resource contributions: You can individually set the taxes or subsidies of each resource type.
 -Changed the way the Imperial Economy special vassals work:
 --Taxes are based on setting agreement minimums, not preset definitions.
---Each special type provdes a special bonus to the overlord.
+--Each special type provdes a special bonus to the overlord (tied to innate loyalty penalty).
 --Foundry Colony renamed to Logistics Colony (more accurate to purpose).
 --Logistics Colonies taxed at least 15% of alloys and energy.
 --Market Colonies taxed at least 15% of consumer goods and food.